 - Features a synchronized master in each zone.

 Our cluster has automatic health checks on both hardware and software.
-This ensures the appropriate distribution of load across all healthy machines and automatic discovery, isolation, and replacement of faulty components resulting in excellent reliability.
+This ensures an appropriate distribution of load across all healthy machines and automatic discovery, isolation, and replacement of faulty components resulting in excellent reliability.

 Our active-active database servers have a standby copy in a second availability zone with automatic handover in the case of catastrophic failure.
 They also have a separate backup mechanism allowing us to go back to any point in time within the last 7 days.